Used Bmw 3 Series Review and Buying Tips: An Extensive Guide

-- This 3-series generation came with a split-folding rear seats as an option, so when you buy, make sure that they are fitted as the car is more versatile with them.
+- This 3 Series generation came with split-folding rear seats as an option, so when you buy, make sure that they are fitted as the car is more versatile with them.

-- If you prefer a relatively low running costs over the more expensive sporty performance cars, then it's recommended to choose either diesel or petrol-powered models.
+- If you prefer a relatively low running cost over the more expensive sporty performance cars, then it's recommended to choose either diesel or petrol-powered models.

 - If you prefer the petrol-powered versions, you can choose either 318i of post-September 2001 or the 231bhp 330i that felt like a cut-price version of the M3 sports model.